Gjirokastër Fortress

-Gjirokastër Castle (Albanian: Kalaja e Gjirokastrës or Kalaja e Argjirosë) is a fortress in Gjirokastër, Albania (during Ottoman rule it was historically known as Ergiri while local Greeks referred to it as Argyrokastro, a name applied also to the castle).
+Gjirokastër Castle (Albanian: Kalaja e Gjirokastrës or Kalaja e Argjirosë) is a fortress in Gjirokastër, Albania (during Ottoman rule it was historically known as Ergiri while Greeks referred to it as Argyrokastro, a name applied also to the castle) which also includes a Bektashi tyrbe.
 Gjirokastër Castle is situated at a height of 336 m.

 The castle dominates the town and overlooks the strategically important route along the river valley.
 It is open to visitors and contains a military museum featuring captured artillery and memorabilia of the Communist resistance against German occupation, as well as a captured United States Air Force plane to commemorate the Communist regime's struggle against the Western powers.

+Gjirokastër Castle is one of the most important historical monuments in Albania and represents a significant example of military architecture in the Balkans.
+Over the centuries, it has served various functions, including the defense of the city and administrative uses.
+Today, the castle is a well-known tourist attraction and a venue for cultural events, contributing to the preservation and promotion of the region’s historical heritage.

 History

 The citadel existed in various forms since before the 12th century.
 Princess Argjiro inspired Albanian author Ismail Kadare in a poem he wrote in the 1960s.
 According to local Albanian folkloric traditions she lived in the 15th century and jumped off Gjirokastër Castle along with her child so as to avoid being captured by the Ottomans.